The AIDS Epidemic

 From the scriptures, I know this truth about God’s heart toward all of us;

 We pray against these people’s agenda all the time, but we don’t pray for them.
-So would you join me in praying often for a great harvest from the LGBT community?
-And if you personally know anyone in the lifestyle, pray for them by name.
+Please join me in praying for a great spiritual harvest from the LGBT community.

-I want them to know the same healing, life-changing Savior that I do.
+I want these people to know the same healing, life-changing, challenging Savior that I do.

 All images come from Pixabay.com.